Through the Blue

 Staying centrally, and close to the waterfront is always a good idea.
 But where along Thessaloniki’s 5-kilometer seaside promenade are the most idyllic bits?

 After the Great Fire, Aristotelous Square was central to French architect Ernest Hébrard’s ambitious new plan for the city.
-Anchored by the 5-star Electra Palace on one end, staying within close range gives you the benefit of being close to key areas of interest you can walk to: Ladadika dining district a 6-minute walk west, attractive shopping on Tsimski to the east, Ano Poli (the Upper, Old Town) to the north for a glimpse of the city before the fire, and the cafes of the rejuvenated port area on the waterfront.
+Anchored by the 5-star Electra Palace on one end, staying within close range gives you the benefit of being close to key areas of interest you can walk to: Ladadika dining district a 6-minute walk west, shopping on Tsimski to the east, Ano Poli (the Upper, Old Town) to the north for a glimpse of the city before the fire, and the cafes of the rejuvenated port area on the waterfront.

 Aristotelous Square, Thessaloniki